 “‘It’s a New World’ will probably go round the world and is strangely symbolic of the new Garland epoch.” – Edwin Schallert, 1953

 December 20, 1931: Here’s an ad for “Baby Gumm’s” appearance at the Warner Brothers Theater in Hollywood.
 She had a weeklong engagement.
-Baby Gumm (Judy) was then a part of the Maurice Kusell Studio.
+At the time, Baby Gumm (Judy) was a part of the Maurice Kusell Studio.
 Kusell specialized in child acts.

 December 20, 1938: Here is a very early instance, out of England, of a legal battle regarding the name “Judy Garland” as used by the Canadian Trading Agency, Ltd. of England, to sell apparel.
 It’s interesting in that in the U.S. at this time, Judy’s name was used in many advertisements by a variety of stores to sell frocks, purses, coats, and more.